Preliminary estimates show more than $68 million total in damage and response costs from Sevier Co. wildfires

 SEVIER COUNTY, Tenn. — The Sevier County Emergency Management Agency said the county could have seen around $68 million in damage from wildfires in early April.

-They released the preliminary damage assessment on Wednesday, showing they estimated around $65,708,200 in damage was done to livable structures.
-They also estimated the cost of fighting the fires took around $3.2 million from the county in public assistance.
+It released the preliminary damage assessment on Wednesday, showing it estimated around $65,708,200 in damage was done to livable structures.
+The agency also estimated the cost of fighting the fires took around $3.2 million from the county in public assistance.

 Governor Bill Lee previously said that damage from the wildfires in Sevier County would likely total in the "tens of millions of dollars," after touring the area and meeting with first responders.